griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Retention of valuable employees is lost if they choose to relocate out of the area.

-* Lack of knowlegde sharing and the assumpution that everyone knows things at the same time.
+* Lack of knowledge sharing and the assumpution that everyone knows things at the same time.

 * [Salaries](http://blog.onradpad.com/employees-are-paying-this-much-to-live-next-to-unicorns-in-sf/), [Rents](http://priceonomics.com/the-san-francisco-rent-explosion-part-iii/) and Commuting costs increasing in San Francisco/London make remote working more rational and logical.
   * Either that or Tech knowledge workers will have to live in conditions next to their place of [employment](https://www.apple.com/supplier-responsibility/progress-report/).